Director beverley brakeman

 Brakeman, a member of UAW Local 376 in Connecticut, began her work with UAW under the direction of then-UAW Region 9A Director Phil Wheeler.
 She was hired to run Citizens for Economic Opportunity (CEO), a coalition started by the UAW comprised of community, labor, faith-based and other allied groups with an interest in challenging corporate power and accountability.

-Under Brakeman’s leadership, CEO took on important fights like the lack of transparency and accountability in the use of state-funded, taxpayer-driven economic development grants and loans to corporations in return for job creation.
+Under Brakeman’s leadership, CEO fought for universal healthcare and corporate transparency and accountability.
 In the early 2000s when states were fighting for better laws and policies to increase health care coverage for all, Brakeman started and led Labor for Universal Healthcare.
 This group fought in the legislature, in corporate boardrooms, on the streets and even in police vans against insurance company excessive CEO pay and profits.

 Prior to coming on staff in 2008, Beverley worked as a temporary organizer on the successful drive to organize Foxwoods Casino dealers.
 She attended the Organizing Institute and worked with the Foxwoods team to build community and political support for the dealers.
 That year she also ran and won a campaign for her State Senator.

-Brakeman lives in West Hartford, Connecticut with her partner Chris and his son, Aaron, and her dog Riley.
-Brakeman has two daughters, Gillian and Izzy.
+Brakeman lives in West Hartford, Connecticut and has two daughters, Gillian and Izzy.